ovh/docs/pages/bare_metal_cloud/dedicated_servers/mail_sending_optimization/guide.en-gb.md

 ---
 title: 'Optimising the sending of emails'
 excerpt: 'Find out how to send emails and limit the risk of them being marked as spam'
-updated: 2022-12-20
+updated: 2024-01-19
 ---

 ## Objective

-Anti-spam policies are becoming increasingly strict.
-To ensure that your emails reach recipients without getting blocked by security tools, you will need to configure your service to authenticate your emails and validate their content.
+In general, anti-spam policies are strict.
+To ensure that emails reach recipients without being blocked by security tools, you will need to configure your services to authenticate your messages and their content on the recipient servers that process them.

 **This guide will give you a few tips on optimising how your emails are sent.**